SingingRivulet/splicht/readme.txt

 ==========================================================================
-The Irrlicht Engine SDK version 1.9
+The Irrlicht Engine SDK modify by Singing Rivulet Project
 ==========================================================================

   Welcome to the Irrlicht Engine SDK.